Cobbling an Edwardian Hat

 I attached the bow and popped the hat on my head.
 I'm tilting down a bit to show off the embellishments.
 The photo is mirrored, but flipping it made it look as if I were staring off the page.

 And here we are at the tea room.
 It was a lovely event.
-I miss and look forward to being with my dress-up buddies again before too long.
+I miss my dress-up buddies and look forward to being with them again before too long.

 Here's a closer look at my outfit.
 My all-time favorite parasol (from lovely Erika at La Roux Vintage) and my silk dress are both antique.